Gail Archer is an international concert organist, recording artist, choral conductor

 (Meyer Media), and The Orpheus of Amsterdam: Sweelinck and his Pupils (CALA Records).

-Ms. Archer's, 2017 European tour took her to Germany, Italy, the British Isles, Russia, Ukraine and the Basilika Mariaska, Gdansk, Poland.
+Ms. Archer's 2018 European tour took her to Germany, Italy, France, the Ukraine, Poland, Lithuania and the Slovak Republic.

 She is the founder of Musforum, www.musforum.org an international network for women organists to promote and affirm their work.

 Ms. Archer is college organist at Vassar College, and director of the music program at Barnard College, Columbia University, where she conducts the Barnard-Columbia Chorus and is a member of the faculty at the Harriman Institute, Columbia University.
 She serves as director of the artist and young organ artist recitals at historic Central Synagogue, New York City.